 Hard Truths: When Sally Sue Maple goes back to school shopping with her son Casey, she's forced to confront a truth that could upend their entire family.
 Produced by The Drawing Board and Nylon Fusion Theatre Co.

-: Dr. Goldfarb is the world’s worst therapist.
+Let You Help You: Dr. Goldfarb is the world’s worst therapist.
 Or is he?
 Produced by Nylon Fusion Theatre Co.

-: Pi Sigma Alpha erupts into chaos when one sorority sister becomes aware of the horrors of the world.
+Freedom From Thought: Pi Sigma Alpha erupts into chaos when one sorority sister becomes aware of the horrors of the world.
 Produced by Nylon Fusion Theatre Co.

 Nice Guys: A lovable schlemiel is forced to question his belief that nice guys finish last.
 Nylon Fusion Theatre Co.

 Best Boss Ever: Instead of firing an intransigent employee, the world's best boss finds a loving way to exact revenge.
 Written with Matt Jordan.
 Performed Off-Broadway by the Abingdon Theatre Company.

 "We Will Not Be Silent" tells the true story of Sophie Scholl, a German college student who led the only major act of civil disobedience to the Nazis during the Second World War.